KewbitXMR/haveno-app/README.md

 ### Install Haveno Plus

 Currently the Haveno Plus App in general is available as alpha pre-release builds which can be downloaded for Android and Windows only from the [Releases Download](https://github.com/KewbitXMR/haveno-plus/releases) page.
-I have created customer installers and clients which I believe to be intuitive for the average Joe user to be sble to use without any learning curve, my personal experience with the orginal Bisq UI which Haveno inherited is that it could've used some TLC.
+I have created custom installers and clients which I believe to be a bit more intuitive and user-friendly for the average Joe, to be able to use without any learning curve.
+My personal experience with the orginal Bisq UI which Haveno inherited is that it could've used some extra TLC while.
 You are not required to use the Haveno Plus Desktop clients, however for now, its the quickest and easiest way to get setup.

 There are planned works for a proper intragration into the main haveno project, if you'd prefer.

-**Note: Haveno Plus is comfigured to use stagenet and will be using stagenet for at least the next 2 months, you will not be able to use this for any real trading in the meantime.**
+**Note: Haveno Plus is comfigured to use stagenet (the network used for testing before release) and will be using stagenet for at __least__ the next 2 months, you will not be permitted to use this for any real-life trading in the meantime.**

 ### Setup your desktop or server